ViralTexts/gtr-clusters/clusters/18480701-SciAm-MedicalUsesOfSalt.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-Siomach, a teaspoonful of salt is a eel-. eipitated, and beaten line.
-Th&#x27; thin,
-tain cure.
-In the violent internal ach- : endless theets were woven around a cold
-ing termed colic, add a teaspoonful of i cylinder, and when of sufficient thick­
-salt to a pint of cold water, drink it and ! ness cut, removed, and dried in the sun.
-go to bed ; il is one of the speediest and , Strips one-fourth, of an inch thick, when
-best remedies known.
-The same will dry and before rolling, were as pliant as

 revive a p rson who seems almost dead
 fiom receiving a fall. etc. In an a no- i